moonbit-community/moongrep-guide/rules/README.mbt.md

 same spelling should match, but the raw AST nodes are different, so `identifier` is the right tool.

+`identifier` also works for simple assignment targets represented in the AST as `Var`, so rules like `x = x + 1` can bind the left-hand target by normalized name instead of treating it as a literal string.

 ### 4. Add a `guard` only for logic shape matching cannot express

 Reach for a guard when the structure alone is not enough.